About Us Governance

 Opportunity also adheres to ACFID’s Fundraising Charter and reports to the Board of Directors annually on our compliance with the Charter.

 Fundraising Institute Australia (FIA)

 Opportunity is a member of the Fundraising Institute Australia (FIA), the national peak body that represents professional fundraising in Australia.
 The FIA aims to let Australians know they have a right to be reassured their charity is fundraising and managing their funds in a transparent and accountable manner, which is critical to how a fundraising organisation is viewed by donors, government and the community.

-Opportunity is committed to ethical, accountable and transparent fundraising and has adopted FIA’s Principles & Standards of Fundraising Practice, including the Code of Ethics and Professional Conduct.
+Opportunity is committed to ethical, accountable and transparent fundraising and has adopted the FIA Code.

 Opportunity has implemented a formal risk identification and management process in order to minimise risk and ensure that key risks are being managed appropriately – read more.